 Even with proper socialization, they will still be on guard around strangers and other unknown animals.
 He’s independent and training can be a challenge if you are a first-time dog owner.
 Their long coat is stunning, but you’ll need to keep on top of grooming regularly.

 Now that you’ve seen 31 different fluffy white dogs, hopefully you are a bit closer in finding which breed would be a perfect fit for your family!
+Don’t forget to find the perfect white dog name for your snowy coated pup!
 Each breed carries with it certain characteristics and traits that they are known for.
 One thing is certain, most white dog breed owners don’t care as much about the fur because they each have one thing in common; A need for a lint roller.

 While this list isn’t all inclusive, it should put you on the right path to find your next pup.
 Remember, if you pick a fluffier pup, Grooming will become more of an issue, and you’ll likely want to save some money by sticking with some DIY grooming tips.
 If there’s a breed you feel we’ve missed, please drop a line in the comments section!